Close Menu

 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link

-More than 8,000 individuals, businesses, and institutions across the euro area submitted feedback to the ECB between October 2020 and January 2021.
-According to the results, published in April, nearly half of respondents ranked privacy as the most important feature of a digital euro, ahead of security, ease of use, and accessibility.
+The consultation, launched as the ECB entered its investigation phase, attracted more than 8,000 responses from individuals, businesses and institutions across the euro area.
+When the results were published in April 2021, almost half of the respondents ranked privacy as the most important feature of a potential digital euro, ahead of security, ease of use and accessibility.

-The European Commission also joined the discussion, stressing that any future legal framework would have to align with the EU’s strict data protection rules under the General Data Protection Regulation (GDPR).
-The Commission confirmed it was working closely with the ECB to ensure citizens’ rights would be protected.
+Alongside the ECB’s technical work, the European Commission signalled that any future digital euro legislation would need to comply fully with existing EU data protection law, including the General Data Protection Regulation.
+The Commission said it was working closely with the ECB to ensure that citizens’ rights would be safeguarded in the legal framework.

 Share.
 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link